Click here to view the Master of Science in Church Management Brochure.

 The MSCM is designed to meet the needs of a national student body of church leaders and managers—including parish business managers, managers of diocesan and religious order departments, and those engaged in managing church-related social service ministries.
 It is ideal for professionals who cannot take leave of their positions to relocate and pursue full-time study.
 The MSCM can be completed online in only two years of part-time study.

 Admission to the program is based on experience, letters of recommendation, and a personal essay.
 Standardized test scores and interviews are not required.
-The next MSCM cohort begins the week of May 20, 2013.
-The residency will occur the week of June 2, 2013.
+The next MSCM cohort begins online the week of May 21, 2018.
+The residency will occur the week of June 3, 2018.
 Early application is highly recommended.
-Click here to learn more about the application process and download the application form.

 All students need a 3.0 GPA in MSCM courses in order to graduate.